Hans-Rafael/Hans-Rafael/README.md

 💻Some of my last projects are available at <a href="https://hans-rafael.github.io/"/>https://hans-rafael.github.io</a>
 </li>
 <li>
-💼can follow me on <a href="linkedin.com/in/hans-garcia-developer/">linkedin.com/in/hans-garcia-developer</a>
+💼 Follow me on <a href="linkedin.com/in/hans-garcia-developer/">linkedin.com/in/hans-garcia-developer</a>
 </li>
 </ul>
  </h3>